FAQs

 APPLICATION PROCESS (both steps must be completed)

-1. Complete an online ILS Background & Interest form.
+- Complete the ILS Supplemental Application within the UGA Graduate School application.
 This form can be submitted at any time, but preferably soon after you submit your online application to the UGA Graduate School.
 This form is critical to the evaluation of your application.
 Before completing the form, review the ILS website to identify Interdisciplinary Groups, Departments, and Faculty that are of interest to you.

 Note: GRE Subject Tests and GRE Personal Potential Index reports are NOT required as part of the application process, but are accepted.